edvisdev98/OS-Development/OS Development/Bootloader/readme.md

 | **BackgroundColor.asm**| - Changes the **background color** of the entire text-mode screen.<br>- Directly writes blank spaces with the specified background color attribute into video memory. |
 | **TextFontColor.asm**  | - Changes the **text (foreground) color** displayed on the screen while leaving the background color unchanged. |

----
-*Note:* `VGA Color Codes for Text Mode.jpg` includes a table listing HEX color codes for use with `BackgroundColor.asm` and `TextFontColor.asm`.
+Note: `VGA Color Codes for Text Mode.jpg` includes a table listing HEX color codes for use with `BackgroundColor.asm` and `TextFontColor.asm`.

 ---

 ## ⚙️ Compilation & Testing